gjuliao/gjuliao/README.md

 # About me

 Team leader and RoR/React full-stack software developer with a project management background and problem-solving abilities to work in fast-paced environments.
-Through my +10 years of professional experience, remotely, I have helped 3 unicorns and +15 young startup companies stand out in globally competitive markets.
+Through my +10 years of professional experience, I have helped 3 unicorn and +15 young startup companies stand out in globally competitive markets.

 Looking forward to:
 1. Full-stack and front-end positions.